gjeschke/MMMx/docs/source/ensemble_analysis.rst

     *   ``output`` - name of the output file, extension '.pdb' is appended, if none
     *   ``ensemble_id`` - identifier of the ensemble to be save Remarks
-    *   populations are stored in a REMARK 400 field
+    *   weights (populations) are stored in a REMARK 400 field, MMMx can read them on reloading, but other software cannot
+    *   in some contexts, saving to an archive of individual conformer files and a file list with weights is better, use keyword ``archive`` for that

 ``sort``
 ---------------------------------